 A note on sibling relationships vs parent-child relationships:

-- Sibling relationships don't create hierarchy between transactions, while parent-child relationships do.
+- Sibling relationships don't create a hierarchy between transactions; parent-child relationships do.

-- Sibling relationships are, generally speaking, a more flexible way of associating transactions; they tend to be easier to configure a workflow or permission structure around.
+- Sibling relationships are generally a more flexible way of associating transactions; they tend to be easier to configure a workflow or permission structure around.

 Check out Creating a Parent-Child Relationship for more info.